 Business of the Press: The members meet once a month, on Sunday mornings, to conduct the business of the press.
 We shepherd our newest authors through the publishing process, schedule readings and plan fund-raising events where well-known poets read for supporters, and participate in conferences such as AWP and in regional book fairs.
 As more and more readers discover our beautiful books, our sales have steadily increased, and at the same time the Sixteen Rivers’ extended family of friends and donors has grown each year.

 Advisory Board and Nonprofit Board: The press enlists the support and advice of authors and publishers.
-The current advisory board consists of seventeen advisors whose primary responsibilities are to promote Sixteen Rivers Press within their own literary communities, and to encourage Bay Area poets interested in collective publishing to send us their work during our submission period.
+The current advisory board consists of sixteen advisors whose primary responsibilities are to promote Sixteen Rivers Press within their own literary communities, and to encourage Bay Area poets interested in collective publishing to send us their work during our submission period.
 Sixteen Rivers Press is a federal and California nonprofit corporation [501(c)(3)], governed by a board of five directors elected by members of the press.

 Publication Schedule: The press publishes at least two books of poetry each spring, including one book by a current collective member.
 New members may expect their manuscripts to be published in the second year of their three-years’ service.